-The Conversation is a public online event series that puts UC scholars in dialogue with one another, the community, and students on topics ranging from the removal of confederate monuments to debates about eating right.
-The hope is that bringing faculty together across the humanities, social sciences, and STEM to examine issues of common interest through their own lenses will generate new questions we may not have thought to ask ourselves.
+The Conversation is a public online event series that puts UC and other scholars in dialogue with one another, the community, and students.
+The hope is that bringing faculty together across the humanities, social sciences, and STEM to examine issues of common interest through their own lenses, as well as together with panelists outside of traditional academia, will generate new questions we may not have thought to ask ourselves.

 Winter/Spring 2021 Conversation Series: